Ribasim Delwaq coupling

 display(model.level_boundary.concentration) # level boundaries

-model.plot(); # for later comparison
+model.plot() # for later comparison

 Basin / concentration_state